pavanmahi/WT-ASSESMENT1/README.md

 ## 🌐 Live Demo

-You can access the live version of the CineSphere web application [here](https://pavanmahi.github.io/WT-ASSESMENT1/).
+You can access the live version of the web application [here](https://pavanmahi.github.io/WT-ASSESMENT1/).